cmu-delphi/delphi-epidata/docs/api/covidcast-signals/covid-act-now.md

 These signals are also backfilled as backlogged test results could get assigned to older 7-day timeframes.
 Most recent test positivity rates do not change substantially with backfill (having a median delta of close to 0).
 However, most recent total tests performed is expected to increase in later data revisions (having a median increase of 7%).
-Values more than 5 days in the past are expected to remain fairly static, with total tests performed having a median increase of 1% of less), as most major revisions have already occurred.
+Values more than 5 days in the past are expected to remain fairly static (with total tests performed having a median increase of 1% of less), as most major revisions have already occurred.

 ## Source and Licensing